Welcome to I'm So Sorry, the blog that puts the sad in sadomasochistic power fantasy.

 Proof again if proof were needed that quick time events aren't even fun when karate onions are involved.

+Welcome back to I'm So Sorry.
+The blog that defies all expectations by still existing.
 With another year cast into the yawning chasm of time, let's take a moment to remember just how awful it was.
 Labour MP Ed Balls gave the nation his best over-inflated Alec Baldwin sex doll impression on Strictly Come Dancing only to be topped by the internet's greatest cynics' dancing on the mass graves of seemingly all likeable celebrities.
 Also several other things happened including in the world of video games.
 Where bombs falling and priceless historic artifact loss are a given, not news.

-Winner: Watch Dogs 2
+Least likeable millennials Winner: Watch Dogs 2

 The first Watch Dogs was hyped up the butt and then, in a perfectly appropriate fashion, played like seventeen hours of unedited colonoscopy footage.
 Boring and shit.
 I started slow for ya.